-Another issue that can come about with meat birds is breast blisters and bumble foot.
+A big issue that can come about with chickens for meat is breast blisters and bumble foot.

 To avoid the blisters, and losing that part of the meat at processing, make sure they have clean ground and/or litter to lay on.
 It won’t be uncommon to have to move a free ranging pen several times a day during the last two weeks of their lives.